Chitra2409/Socket-Programming-with-Cryptography/README.md

 - **Research Collaboration**: Researchers and scientists can use secure chat apps to collaborate on research projects, share findings, and discuss sensitive research data.

-- **Legal Consultation**: Secure chat applications can facilitate secure communication between lawyers and clients, allowing for confidential discussions and document sharing.

 - **Travel and Hospitality**: Travel agencies and hotels can use secure chat apps to communicate securely with customers regarding bookings, reservations, and payment details.

 - **Customer Support**: Businesses can provide secure chat support for customers who have concerns about sensitive account information or need assistance with confidential matters.